zvyn/rspong/README.md

-Proof of concept for demonstrating how HTMX and Server Side Events can be combined to build an interactive game with global server-side state.
+Proof of concept for demonstrating how HTMX and Server Side Events can be combined to build an interactive application with global server-side state.

 Requires Rust: